In this article, you can find:

 You can switch ON the stock sync for WooCommerce either during the initial connection or from the reconfiguration flow.

-1. Go to "Settings", click on the "Integrations" tab and find a WooCommerce logo.
+Go to Settings screen > Integrations and find a WooCommerce logo.

-2. If you have not connected your WooCommerce store to Katana yet, click on the "Connect" button.
-Then follow the Connecting WooCommerce guide.
-If your WooCommerce is already connected, the button will display "Reconfigure".
-In both cases, a similar integration wizard will open.
+If you haven't connected your WooCommerce store to Katana yet, click on Connect and follow the Connecting WooCommerce guide.
+If your WooCommerce is already connected, the button will display Reconfigure.
+In both cases, an integration wizard will open.

 Why should I sync stock levels to WooCommerce?